How do I appeal?

 - The signature of the Appellant

 Your appeal to the Safety Codes Council must be in writing and signed.
-You may use the Notice of Appeal form
+You must use the Notice of Appeal form

 Where do I send my appeal?